treeindev/cron-monitoring/README.md

 Cron Jobs allow you to run scheduled scripts at a given date and time.
 They are very helpful to execture routines periodically.
 Backups, data cleanup, send daily reports, check server availability or health checks are examples of Cron Jobs usecases.

+<b>Important: this tool is still in development, no stable version has been released.</b>

 ## Cron Jobs Syntax

 This tool manages the creation of Cron Job behind scenes.
 However, here is the details of how these jobs look like.
 A typical Cron Job has the following syntax: